Mental Health Practitioners

 Recent Developments

-• US health spending increased 7.7% year over year in June and represented 17.8% of GDP, according to health care nonprofit organization Altarum.
-Personal health care spending increased 8.1%, year over year in June, with utilization growth continuing to outpace price growth.
-The overall Health Care Price Index (HCPI) increased 2.9% year over year in June.
-The HCPI increased 3.4% year over year in May and 2.9% year over year in April.
-Economywide inflation decreased in June, with year-over-year growth in the overall Consumer Price Index (CPI) decreasing slightly to 2.9% and growth in the Producer Price Index (PPI) dropping to 2.2%.
+• US health spending increased 7.5% year over year in September and represented 17.7% of GDP, according to health care nonprofit organization Altarum.
+Personal health care spending growth in September was 7.8%, year over year, with utilization growth continuing to outpace price growth.
+Nominal health care wage growth in September 2024 was 3.6% year over year.
+The overall Health Care Price Index (HCPI) increased 2.6% year over year in September, down 0.4 percentage points from August’s revised value.
+Year-over-year growth in the overall Consumer Price Index (CPI) increased 0.2 percentage points to 2.6% in September and growth in the Producer Price Index (PPI) increased 0.5 percentage points to 2.4%.

 • Private health insurers will be required to cover mental health care and addiction services the same as any other condition under a final rule released by the Biden administration.
 Most provisions in the rule will apply to group health plans and health insurance issuers for plan years starting January 1, 2025, or after.
 The Association for Behavioral Health and Wellness, the Blue Cross Blue Shield Association, and the ERISA Industry Committee, a major employer group, said the rule would have “unintended consequences” that could raise costs and jeopardize access to mental health care.
 Addressing the shortage of mental health providers is a top priority, the groups said, but “the final rule will complicate compliance so much that it will be impossible to operationalize, resulting in worse patient outcomes.”

-• Mental health industry employment increased significantly while wages for nonsupervisory employees increased slightly during the first seven months of 2024, according to the US Bureau of Labor Statistics.
+• Mental health industry employment increased significantly while wages for nonsupervisory employees increased moderately during the first nine months of 2024, according to the US Bureau of Labor Statistics.
 US mental health industry sales are forecast to grow at a 6.08% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Get A Demo